TheresaFregoso/python-Data-Visualization/README.md

 # python-Data-Visualization
 Repo for module 5 HW
+This homework was completed with the assistance of ChatGPT